MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/WS2012-guide/topology/Federation-Server-Farm-Using-WID.md

 > [!NOTE]
 > If there is a failure on this single NLB host, users will not be able to access federated applications or services.
 Add additional NLB hosts if your business requirements do not allow having a single point of failure.

-For more information about how to configure your networking environment for use with federation servers, see [Name Resolution Requirements for Federation Servers](Name-Resolution-Requirements-for-Federation-Servers.md) in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Design Guide.
+For more information about how to configure your networking environment for use with federation servers, see [Name Resolution Requirements for Federation Servers](Name-Resolution-Requirements-for-Federation-Servers.md) in the AD FS Design Guide.